Questions and Answers about HPV and the Vaccine

 I have heard that you do not need to have intercourse to get HPV.
 Is that true?

 Yes.
-Although most infections occur following intercourse, HPV may also be passed on during oral sex and genital-to-genital contact.
-Even more rarely, a mom can transmit the virus to her baby during birth.
+Although most infections occur following intercourse, HPV can also be spread to others during oral sex and genital-to-genital contact.
+Even more rarely, an infected mom can transmit the virus to her baby during birth.

 Can someone get HPV during masturbation?

 HPV is transmitted through intimate interactions between an infected person and an uninfected person.
 They do not have to have intercourse.
 Genital-to-genital contact can spread the virus.
-Because masturbation involves touching one’s self, it will not cause someone to become infected with HPV.
+Because masturbation involves touching oneself, it will not cause someone to become infected with HPV.

 Can a woman pass HPV to a male partner through intercourse?